 The bottole of this bubble bath is so beautiful, makes a perfect gift for loved ones.
 Its delightful lavender rosemary fragrance is softly sweet and soothing.

 Viventive Luxury Spa Bath Pillow

-This is nice to get so you can feel well rested.
-It is quite uncoftable to rest your head directyly on ceramic.
-Cushion always mean comfort.
+This is nice to get so you can feel well-rested.
+It is quite uncomfortable to rest your head directly on ceramic.
+Cushion always means comfort.

 Bath Tub Pillow & Non-Slip Spa Bathtub Mat

 I like the idea of this so much.
 While it provides comfort for your head and neck, it also ensures your safety from head to toes so you don’t slip under which can hurt.
 Also great if you just don’t want to lay directly in the tub if other people use it too.